Museum programs for younger patrons exist on many levels, are highly interactive, and can be customized to meet specific learning objectives.

 2021 – November 6

 Guided by Museum instructors, students learn about the United States during the 1860s.
 Covering a wide range of material that fulfills many of the Wisconsin Model Academic Standards, this day-long program offers a series of hands-on educational activities.
 Activities include: playing the role of a Civil War soldier, laying track on the Transcontinental Railroad, navigating a wagon train along the California Trail, working as a Pony Express rider, surveying, and more.

 (Programming begins at 8:45 a.m. and ends at 2:15 p.m.)

 Location: At the Museum or at your site

 Registration: Contact the Education Director at:

 (920) 437-7623, x-16 or [email protected]

 The holidays and trains go together perfectly.
-Visit the Museum for seasonal stories, crafts, activities, a train ride and a visit with Santa.
-Students move between numerous activity stations, each featuring an inter-active, hands-on experience.
+Visit the Museum for seasonal stories, crafts, activities, a train ride, and a visit with Santa.
+Students move between numerous activity stations and each feature an interactive hands-on experience.

 Grades: pre-K – 2